kylepw/spotify-api-auth-examples/README.rst

 2. Open the address listed in a browser.

-3. Click the sign-in button and authorize the application.
+3. Click the `Login with Spotify` button and authorize the application.

 License
 -------